corentingi/mds-poo-mvc/MOVIE_CATALOG_PROJECT.md

 1) Fork the project on GitHub: https://github.com/corentingi/mds-poo-exercice-catalog
 2) Clone the project locally: `git clone git@github.com:xxxx/mds-poo-exercice-catalog.git`
 3) Configure the project: Create a `.env` file containing the correct information to connect to the database
+4) Install dependencies: `composer install`
-4) Start a development server with artisan `php artisan serve`
+5) Start a development server with artisan `php artisan serve`
-5) Check all works loading the main page: http://localhost:8000 (You should see a page with a list of movies)
+6) Check all works loading the main page: http://localhost:8000 (You should see a page with a list of movies)

 **Note:** For this part we will be using the database `catalog`